Strong Girl Bong-soon: Awards and nominations

-Adaptation and sequel
+Adaptation and spin-off

 Aborted American adaptation

 On November 9, 2018, it was announced that an adaptation of the series was in development at The CW from CBS Television Studios and writer Melissa Scrivner-Love, with Ronda Rousey and Ben Silverman also set to executive produce.
 The project, titled Strong Girl, would have followed "a former war photographer named Rayna who discovers she is indestructible and potentially the strongest woman in the world.
 Ghosted by [her Special Operations fiancé] when she reveals her newfound power to him, Rayna is hired as a bodyguard by a billionaire named Oliver, who sees her true potential."
 On February 8, 2019, it was revealed that the script was not picked up to pilot.